TITLE 92: TRANSPORTATION

 "Longer combination vehicle" or "LCV" means any combination of a truck-tractor and two trailers or semi-trailers that operates on the highways of Illinois with a gross vehicle weight (GVW) greater than 36,288 kilograms (80,000 pounds).

-"Skills instructor" means a qualified LCV driver-instructor that provides behind-the-wheel instruction involving the actual operation of an LCV or its components outside a classroom.
-(49 CFR 380.105, October 1, 2006)
+"Skills instructor" means a qualified LCV driver-instructor who provides behind-the-wheel instruction involving the actual operation of an LCV or its components outside a classroom.
+(49 CFR 380.105)